With loads of whole grains and fiber and the option to make them with chocolate chips, these are the very best kid-friendly Raisin Bran Muffins!

 - Add the milk, eggs, butter, honey, applesauce, and vanilla and whisk gently to combine.

-- Stir in the blueberries (or raisins or chocolate chips).
+- Stir in the raisins (or blueberries, carrot, or chocolate chips).
 Divide the batter into the prepared muffin pan, using a heaping ¼ cup in each.

 - Bake for 14-16 minutes, or until a cake tester inserted into the center comes out clean.
 Transfer muffins to a wire rack to cool (at least a little) and serve slightly warm.